Soldier's Heart (novel): Plot

 Charley takes part in a winter battle near Richmond, Virginia, in which nearly one hundred Confederate Army cavalry charge the six hundred infantrymen of Charley's regiment.
 Charley and the others are told to shoot the horses in order to defeat the cavalry, and they do so, killing every horse and man.
 He then fights a large army of Confederate soldiers.
 After the fighting is over, he is told that he has been shot in the shoulder; when he arrives at the temporary hospital, he is told that the blood on his uniform is not his and that he has not been shot.

 Next, Charley participates in the Battle of Gettysburg, in July 1863.
 In this battle, he has the protection of rocks and logs and a large force of artillery behind him.
 Most of the charging Confederate soldiers are killed as they attack, but some eventually get close.
 The officers send the First Minnesota Volunteers forward.
 They rush at the soldiers, killing many.
 Charley is knocked out by enemy blows, seeing a red veil come down over his eyes and believing that he is about to die.

 The story skips ahead a few years in Charley's life.
 At age 21, Charley claims that he has become old at heart, waiting for death, his only escape.
 The violent killings have numbed him.
 He says that he should marry and raise children, but he knows that he is not well enough to do so.
 He limps down to the river for a picnic of roast beef and cold coffee near the river.
 He admires a Confederate pistol, imagining committing suicide with it.
 He takes out cheese and bread and admires the river, thinking of all the pretty things in his life.

 Author's note

 In an author's note, Paulsen explains that in the Battle of Gettysburg, the First Minnesota Volunteers' 262 men charged down Cemetery Ridge toward a force several times larger, after which only 47 men were left standing of the initial 1,000 in the regiment.
 Charley was hit severely, was found, and was treated by the army surgeons.
 He fought at later actions, but neither his wounds nor his mental anguish healed properly.
 After the war, he tried in vain to hold jobs.
 He ran for county clerk based on his war record and was elected, but before he could serve, he died from his wounds in December 1868; he was only 23 years old when he died.

+Reception

+Soldier's Heart was well received by critics, including starred reviews from Booklist, Kirkus Reviews, and Publishers Weekly.

+Booklist named Soldier's Heart the best youth nonfiction book of 1998.
+The following year, the Young Adult Library Services Association included Soldier's Heart on their list of Quick Picks for Reluctant Young Adult Readers, as well as their list of Best Books for Young Adults.